MicrosoftDocs/Viva/Viva/insights/Use/team-insights.md

 ## Group insights

 As a qualifying manager, you'll see a top insight with a **Learn more** link to see more in-depth data about your team's employee experience and effectiveness in Viva Insights in Teams.
 This section is only available to qualifying managers who are assigned the manager role and meet the minimum-group requirements.
-See [Admin tasks](../../setup/ml-insights-setup.md) for details.
+See [Install, pin, and configure the app](../use/viva-insights-my-org.md#install-pin-and-configure-the-app).

 ## Briefing and digest emails